simboden/BVtkNodes/docs/BVTKNodes.rst

   images.
 - **color bar** selects the variable according to which coloring is carried out.
-- **Automatic range** if enabled, will udate the value ranges automatically.
+- **Automatic range** will udate the value ranges automatically if enabled.
 - **min** and **max** specify the value range.
 - **output** connector should be attached to a *VTK To Blender* node.